-Traditionally viewed as a sector that relies on handcrafted and manufacturing processes, in the last years, the furniture industry has been embracing new technologies.
+Traditionally viewed as a sector that relies on handcrafted and manufacturing processes, the furniture industry has embraced new technologies in the last years.
 Thus furniture companies have to keep up with the increasing technological transformation – a challenging task for organisations and requiring personnel with skills they never had before.

-Under this context, GIST strengthens those key skills and competences by developing a novel training e-course to achieve the basic competences for SMEs to reach the status of bionic enterprise.
+Under this context, GIST strengthens those key skills and competencies by developing a novel training e-course to achieve the basic competencies for SMEs to reach the status of bionic enterprise.

 LU11: System Thinking

 Systems thinking is a comprehensive analysis approach that focuses on how the individual components of a system are interrelated and how systems function over time and in the context of larger systems.
 In module LU11, you will learn how systems thinking can be applied in any field of research.

 LU12: Bionic Transformation support organisations